Ken P's Today in History

 • 1958 - Oscar Robertson of Cincinnati scores a NCAA midwest region-record 56 points.

-• 1958 - Royals basketball star Maurice Stokes collapsed during a playoff game with encephalitis; He goes into a coma and is permanently disabled.
+• 1958 - Cincinnati Royals' basketball star Maurice Stokes collapses during a playoff game with encephalitis; he goes into a coma and is permanently disabled.

 • 1959 - Louise Suggs wins LPGA Titleholders Golf Championship.